Kovah/blog.kovah.de/content/en/2015/various/2015-11-06-kovah-me-under-the-hood.md

 - Wordpress
 ---

 It's been about 7 weeks since I started working on the new version of my blog.
 Or better: a new version that merges my two blogs.
-The first one, my original blog from blog.kovah.de that was started about 8 years ago and this blog: kovah.me.
+The first one, my original blog from blog.woblick.dev that was started about 8 years ago and this blog: kovah.me.
 Now I want to show you what I used to build the new base for the blog system.

 ## Multi language?
 Multi blog!